KostasValeckas/PyLongslit/docs/combine_arcs.rst

 Arc lamp frames are used to wavelength calibrate the detector, i.e. to assign a wavelength to each pixel in the detector.
-This procedure is described in detail in the `wavelength calibration section <wavecalib>`_.
-Every raw arc lamp frame has a emission spectrum of one or several ions with known wavelengths.
+This procedure is described in detail in the :ref:`wavelength calibration section <wavecalib>`.
+Every raw arc lamp frame has an emission spectrum of one or several ions with known wavelengths.
 In this step the arc frames are combined to create a single master arc frame, so the wavelength calibration can be done on a single frame, instead of on each individual arc frame.